svalinn/DAGMC/doc/usersguide/trelis_workflow.rst

     * ACIS (\*.sat)
     * STEP (\*.stp, \*.step, etc)

-We have a strong preference towards ACIS due to its ability to retain 'imprint and merge' information, and we have anecdotal evidence that ACIS files lead to a more successful model pipeline.
-Indeed we rely on Ansys Spaceclaim to perform model cleaning and defeaturing, which can import many of the common CAD formats and exports to ACIS.
+The ACIS format is strongly recommended due to its ability to retain imprint and merge information, and there is anecdotal evidence that ACIS files lead to a more successful model pipeline.
+Ansys Spaceclaim is often used at UW - Madison to perform model cleaning and defeaturing, which can import many of the common CAD formats and exports to ACIS.